BU-Spark/ml-bpl-rag/PoC/README.md

 Make sure you pip install -r requirements.txt

+We used python version 3.11.9 and pip version 24.3.1

 Basically run all of the cells in the Jupyter Notebook sequentially, making sure that you include your own OPENAI_API_KEY

 From the cell where the chunks are made, copy the saved directory of the vector store.